darionjoness/Azure-Hub-Spoke-Network-Lab/README.md

 1. Created hub and spoke VNets
 2. Peered spoke VNets to hub VNet
 3. Deployed Linux NVA in hub and enabled IP forwarding
+4. Deployed Linux VMs in each spoke
-4. Created UDRs on spoke subnets pointing traffic to NVA
+5. Created UDRs on spoke subnets pointing traffic to NVA
-5. Configured NSGs to allow ICMP and SSH
+6. Configured NSGs to allow ICMP and SSH from specific addresses
-6. Verified private IP connectivity between spokes
+7. Verified private IP connectivity between spokes

 ## Validation
-- Successfully pinged Spoke 2 VM from Spoke 1 VM using private IPs
-- Verified routing paths using UDRs and Linux routing tables
+Connectivity was validated by:
+- SSH access between spoke VMs
+- Successful ICMP (ping) between private IPs across spokes

 Screenshots are available in the /screenshots directory.